Curve Review – Is it the best way to combine all your cards?

 If you want to have a better understanding of where you are spending your money and like the idea of simplifying your spending whilst also limiting the number of cards you need to take with you, then Curve is for you.

 The 'no hidden fees' overseas spending feature is especially handy as it is easy to get caught out when travelling and the fees can easily mount up.
-The feature that allows you to lock the card is useful as ensures you keep your other cards safe and eliminates the annoyance of having to call the bank, which is brilliant if you are abroad.
+Curve has recently updated its fees and limits for spending with the free Curve card becoming less desirable for spending abroad when compared to its competitors and so you may benefit from another card if you plan to spend a lot while away.
+The feature, however, that allows you to lock the card is useful as ensures you keep your other cards safe and eliminates the annoyance of having to call the bank, which is brilliant if you are abroad.

-However, you can use Curve to spend abroad on your credit card with no fees to withdraw cash or make purchases.
+It is worth considering, however, that you can use Curve to spend abroad on your credit card with no fees to make purchases.
 Some limits do apply but this may make Curve appealing to some.
 If you prefer to spend on your credit card when abroad, we compare some of the best travel credit cards in our article, 'Compare the best travel credit cards in the UK'.